5th International Water Regulators Forum, at the IWA World Water Congress & Exhibition

 How can regulatory authorities enable resilience and sustainable development?
 The answer is nature

-Regulators continue to have an important role in world advancements towards delivery across the Sustainable Development Goals (GLAAS, 2017), but there is still a growing policy and regulatory gap ahead to fulfil.
+Regulators continue to have an important role in world advancements towards delivery across the Sustainable Development Goals (GLAAS, 2017), but there is still a growing policy and regulatory gap ahead to fulfill.
 During the 4th International Water Regulators Forum in 2017, 79 participants from discussed about their role in supporting and enabling to achieve these Global Goals at various levels of action – i.e. basin, city and utility levels, under the rubric “Making Sustainable Development Goals Possible”.

 The mandate for “universal”, “equitable” and “adequate” access and sustainable supply in SDG6 demands long-term planning and collective actions of diverse and interdependent stakeholders.
 At each level of action understanding the risks under given institutional settings (and capacity) and where accountabilities sit is crucial.
 Sound information on demand and use, system yields and hydrology are necessary precondition to any robust planning and reforms, moving from a contingency approach towards a water security one.